-We believe that arc triangulations constitute a useful tool especially in two important application areas-graph drawing and finite element methods (Section 6 and Appendix 1, respectively).
-In the isoparametric approach to finite element methods [18], for example, so-called π -triangulations (Section 5) can be used with advantage.
-Based on the fact that arc triangles whose angles sum to π are images of straight triangles under a Möbius transformation, we obtain an approximation by conformal (angle-preserving) Bézier patches when the sum of angles is optimized towards π .
-Moreover, if the angle sum is even equal to π , simple inverse geometry mappings can be constructed.

-In view of graph drawing applications [10, 14, 24], it is desirable to extend our approach to optimizing angles in general plane graphs.
-However, our simple optimization method works only for full triangulations because, remarkably, an overlap of circular arcs is ruled out automatically by the structure of the triangles.
-To maximize small angles in a curvilinear (re)drawing of a given plane graph, we first complete the graph to a suitable triangulation (for example, its constrained Delaunay triangulation [20, 9]), and treat the sums of triangulation angles between two consecutive arcs of the graph around a vertex as single entities to be maximized.
-A simple and efficient method for optimally redrawing a straight line graph with circular arcs is obtained.
+We believe that arc triangulations constitute a useful tool especially in two important application areas-graph drawing and finite element methods.
+In particular, so-called π -triangulations (Section 5) can be used with advantage, based on the fact that arc triangles whose angles sum to π are images of straight triangles under a Möbius transformation.
+In view of graph drawing applications [10, 15, 23], it is desirable to extend our approach to optimizing angles in general plane graphs (Section 6).
+This cannot be done dirctly, but by completing the graph to a suitable triangulation (for example, its constrained Delaunay triangulation [9]), and treating the sums of triangulation angles between the graph arcs as single entities to be maximized.
+A simple and efficient method for optimally redrawing a straight-line graph with circular arcs is obtained.
+Applications to finite element methods will be discussed in the full version of this paper.